DataVaccinator/vaccinatorJSClient/docs/DataVaccinator-js-class.md

         <p><code>user-identifier</code> is some mandatory identifier that the class is using to handle different aspects of saving user related information (like app-id).
 Also, the class is submitting this information as <code>uid</code> parameter in all protocol calls to the service provider.
 We suggest to use the name of the user who is using your application (eg email address).</p>
         <p><code>app-id</code> is the end users application password for additional encryption.
 The vaccinator class expects some app-id known.
 If not submitted or undefined, the class is trying to get it from previous calls (local database).
 It throws an error if this fails.</p>
         <p><code>password</code> is used to encrypt the app-id in the local storage database.
 If not submitted or undefined, the app-id will get stored without any encryption (not recommended).
 We recommend to submit the password the user entered for log-in to your application.
 By this, the local database will not leak the app-id in case someone is trying to read the browser database.</p>
         <p>Set <code>debugMode</code> to true in order to activate debug output to browser console.
-Mainly for finding bugs by the developer of vaccinator service class but maybe also helpful for you.</p></td>
+Mainly for finding bugs by the developer of DataVaccinator class but maybe also helpful for you.</p></td>
     </tr>
   </tbody>
 </table>